diodechain/diode-docs/content/docs/Features/diode-bookmarks.md

 The "Address" is the website address you want to open in the specified browser as if the user is sitting at the Exit Location.

 The "Exit Location" is the specific region or location or server that you want the website to be loaded from.
-Diode provides a "US West" option by default, but you can **add your own Exit Locations if desired**.
+Diode provides a "US West" option by default, but you can <a href="https://cli.docs.diode.io/docs/using/host-a-decentralized-private-proxy-server/" target="_blank" rel="noopener">add your own Exit Locations if desired</a>.

 ![](/uploads/image-83.png)